On some notions of rank for matrices over tracts: Relative notions of rank

-\begin{proof} As in the proof of Proposition~\ref{prop:sign is epic}, there is a binary composition operation for vectors of valuated matroids, defined by $(X\circ Y)_i = \text{max} \{X_i,Y_i\}$, such that vectors are precisely the compositions of circuits, cf. \cite[Lemma 22]{Bowler-Pendavingh19}.
+\begin{proof} As in the proof of Proposition~\ref{prop:sign is epic}, there is a binary composition operation for vectors of valuated matroids, defined by $(X\circ Y)_i = \text{max} \{X_i,Y_i\}$, such that vectors are precisely the finite compositions of circuits, \cite[Theorem 22]{Bowler-Pendavingh19} (recall \Cref{ex:VecCov Examples} part (4)).
 It suffices to show that the image of the natural map $\Cov(M) \to \Cov(v_* (M))$ is closed under composition.